There are several fruit trees that are well-adapted to our climate. Choose wisely and you’ll be enjoying the fruits of your labor before you know it.

 The type and depth of your soil, as well as its nutrients and pH should be considered before you settle on a particular citrus tree as most prefer well-drained soil and a bright, sunny spot in your landscape.

 Although certain citrus fruit trees are cold sensitive and require a bit of care, there are several that are well-adapted to our climate.

 - Satsuma (Citrus unshiu) is the most popular citrus in San Antonio and has adapted very well to our climate.
 Seedless, easy-to-peel fruit and small stature make it a favorite in the home landscape.
 Common varieties include Miho, Owari Seto and brand new cultivars Orange Frost and Arctic Frost.

 - ChangSha (Citrus reticulate var. satsuma) is a tangerine variety that has been modified to make it more appealing to consumer taste.
 It produces large quantities of fruit.
 Originally, the fruits contained many seeds and the tree was very thorny.
 Newer varieties contain fewer seeds and have a more upright growth habit.

 - Kumquat (Fortunella crassifolia) is ideal for small spaces and produces small fruits with an edible peel that’s sometimes sweeter than the pulp.
 Unlike true citrus, kumquat typically produces throughout the year.
 Also, it does very well in containers.

-In recent years, other citrus trees such as Mexican lime, Meyer lemon, grapefruit, navel orange and Valencia orange have increased in popularity in San Antonio; however, be careful with these varieties as cold temperatures can do a lot of damage.
+In recent years, other citrus trees such as Mexican lime (Citrus aurantifolia), Meyer’s improved lemon (Citrus x meyeri ‘Improved’), grapefruit (Citrus x paradise), navel orange and Valencia orange have increased in popularity in San Antonio; however, be careful with these varieties as cold temperatures can do a lot of damage.